ros-controls/control.ros.org/doc/roscon2023_workshop.rst

 * Ubuntu 20.04 or Ubuntu 22.04
 * docker engine & docker compose installed

-If you don't have docker, follow `these instructions <https://docs.docker.com/engine/install/ubuntu>`_ to install it.
+If you don't have docker, follow `the docker instructions <https://docs.docker.com/engine/install/ubuntu>`_ to install it.

-If you don't have docker compose, run ``sudo apt-get install docker-compose-plugin`` or follow `these instructions <https://docs.docker.com/compose/install/linux/>`_ to install it.
+If you don't have docker compose, run ``sudo apt-get install docker-compose-plugin`` or follow `the docker compose instructions <https://docs.docker.com/compose/install/linux/>`_ to install it.

 Once done, grab the latest version of the workshop container by running: